 RFID also offers more security than barcoding in this situation.
 If someone is returning four books, they can easily scan the barcode on each one so that the system thinks they’ve been returned, but what if the person only drops off one book and keeps the other three?
 An RFID reader would immediately recognize the discrepancy.

 RFID can be used to monitor the use of surgical items while the patient is on the operating table.
 A system of checks and balances can help doctors and nurses keep track of how many sponges were used during surgery to make sure none are inadvertently left inside the patient.
 A reader can count the sponges before and after they’re used.
-If 20 sponges were “checked out”, the staff can make sure all 20 were “checked in” after the surgery is finished.
+If 20 sponges were “checked out,” the staff can make sure all 20 were “checked in” after the surgery is finished.

 RFID can be used to monitor the quality of wine from the time it leaves the winery through to the distribution center and the retailer.
 The tags can be programmed to monitor the temperature and other environmental factors that can affect the quality of the wine.
-If the data collected from the tag indicates that the wine was stored in in a suboptimal environment for too long, it may be considered compromised and get pulled from the shelf.
-In contrast, barcodes are read only, whereas certain kinds of RFID tags can receive additional data after they are created.
+If the data collected from the tag indicates that the wine was stored in a suboptimal environment for too long, it may be considered compromised and get pulled from the shelf.
+Whereas barcodes are read only, certain kinds of RFID tags can receive additional data after they are created.